Smoldering Children: Production

 The episode was written by co-executive producer James Wong, while being directed by Michael Lehmann.

-Taissa Farmiga had guessed that Violet was dead early on from hints dropped in earlier scripts, though the staff were not allowed to confirm her suspicions.
-Though series co-creator Ryan Murphy had planned for Violet to be dead for a long time, he kept this information from the staff, and intentionally wrote the suicide scene in Episode 6, "Piggy Piggy" to be vague.
+Taissa Farmiga, the actress who played Violet, had suspected her character's fate early on, picking up on subtle hints in the scripts.
+However, the show's creators kept her guessing, refusing to confirm her suspicions.
+Ryan Murphy, the series co-creator, had always planned for Violet's demise, but kept it a secret from the team.
+He intentionally wrote the suicide scene in Episode 6, "Piggy Piggy", to be ambiguous, leaving both the cast and audience wondering about Violet' e.
 Murphy only revealed Violet's death to the other writers while they were writing Episode 8, "Rubber Man".
 Both Murphy and Farmiga described the scene revealing Violet's death as "emotional."
 Violet's decaying corpse was a prosthetic made from a mold of Farmiga's body.
 Farmiga had not seen the prosthetic until shooting; Murphy claims that Violet's reaction during the close up of the reveal is Farmiga's response to seeing herself dead for the first time.

 Murphy sensed audience concerns that the previous two episodes, "Rubber Man" and "Spooky Little Girl", were straying from the main characters of the show, moving Vivien away from the house and introducing the character of The Black Dahlia.
 Thus, Murphy intended this and the remaining episodes to focus more on the Harmon family and the outcome of their experiences in the house.